-1. Cooperative TIDs
+2. Cooperative TIDs

 State law (sec.
 66.1105(16), Wis.
-Stats.), governs Cooperative TIDs, which are meant for towns with development needs closer to those of a city.
+Stats.), governs Cooperative TIDs.
+These TIDs are meant for towns with development needs more like those of a city.
 A Cooperative TID allows a town that signs a boundary agreement with a neighboring city or village to exercise City/Village TIF powers following sec.
 66.1105, Wis.
 Stats.
-This allows creation of additional TID types not usually available to towns, including industrial, mixed-use, rehabilitation/conservation, blight and environmental remediation.
-The same rules and timelines that apply to a TID created under sec.
+This means the town can create additional TID types not usually available to towns, including industrial, mixed-use, rehabilitation/conservation, blight and environmental remediation.
+The same rules and timelines required to create a TID under sec.
 66.1105, Wis.
 Stats., apply to a Cooperative TID.